 With the concerns of COVID-19 and its potential for increased harm to smokers, MDQuit is compiling resources and information concerning smoking, vaping and COVID-19.

-Tobacco users are particularly vulnerable to being seriously infected by COVID-19 due to reduced lung capacity, and possible lung disease, which would greatly increase their risk of serious illness from the disease.1 Additionally, “the act of smoking means that fingers (and possibly contaminated cigarettes) are in contact with lips, which increases the possibility of transmission of virus from hand to mouth.”1
+No peer-reviewed population-level studies have been conducted to determine the risk of infection associated with smoking.1 However, tobacco users may be vulnerable to being seriously infected by COVID-19 due to reduced lung capacity, and possible lung disease, which would greatly increase their risk of serious illness from the disease.1 Additionally, “the act of smoking means that fingers (and possibly contaminated cigarettes) are in contact with lips, which increases the possibility of transmission of virus from hand to mouth.”2

-The damage caused to the cardiovascular and respiratory systems by tobacco use can lead to a higher risk for severe illness from COVID-19.2 Individuals with underlying cardiovascular diseases who have contracted COVID-19 may develop more serious symptoms, like acute respiratory distress syndrome, or they may die.3
+The damage caused to the cardiovascular and respiratory systems by tobacco use can lead to a higher risk for severe illness from COVID-19.
+A systematic review of five studies found that compared to non-smokers, smokers were 1.4 times more likely to have severe symptoms of COVID-19 and 2.4 times more likely to be admitted to an ICU, require mechanical ventilation, or die.3

 For more information about COVID-19, visit the following websites